MIMO Channel Estimation using Score-Based Generative Models: Simulation Results and Discussion

 \subsection{End-to-End Coded Performance}

-While the NMSE indicates the raw performance of the channel estimation module, wireless communication systems use error correcting codes that can absorb a portion of the channel estimation errors, when the estimated channel is used in downstream tasks, such as MIMO precoding and equalization.
-To consider a more realistic performance metric, in this section we evaluate end-to-end coded bit error rates in a simulated system that attempts to capture the downlink physical layer of cellular communication systems.

-A block diagram of the simulated system is shown in Figure~\ref{fig:e2e_diagram}.
-The transmitter (base station) sends a pilot matrix $\mathbf{P}$ with multiple uses, which is received by the user as $\mathbf{Y}$, using the model in \eqref{eq:matrix_model}.
+To consider a realistic performance metric, in this section we evaluate end-to-end coded bit error rates in a simulated downlink physical layer flow of cellular communication systems.
+A block diagram of the system is shown in Figure~\ref{fig:e2e_diagram}.
+The transmitter (base station) sends a pilot matrix $\mathbf{P}$ across multiple channel uses, which is received by the user as $\mathbf{Y}$, using the model in \eqref{eq:matrix_model}.
 Channel estimation is used to obtain $\mathbf{H}_\mathrm{est}$.

 For the data transmission, a payload of $324$ bits is encoded using a rate $1/2$ low-density parity-check (LDPC) code, followed by digital modulation.
-Then, digital symbols are split in groups of $N_\mathrm{s} = 4$ data streams, followed by adaptive digital beamforming with the unit-power $\mathbf{V}_\mathrm{est}$ matrix to obtain a matrix of $64$-dimensional column vectors.
-We assume that the scenario is based on time-division duplex (TDD), that the channel is symmetric, and that the transmitter obtains noiseless feedback about the estimated channel.
-The adaptive beamforming block at the transmitter uses the first four columns of $\mathbf{V}$ from the singular value decomposition of $\mathbf{H}_\mathrm{est}$ as beamforming weights.
-The data symbols are observed at the receiver as:

-and they are followed by linear minimum mean square error (LMMSE) equalization to yield the equalized data symbols:
+Symbols are split in groups of $N_\mathrm{s} = 4$ data streams, followed by adaptive digital beamforming with the unit-power $\mathbf{V}_\mathrm{est}$ matrix to obtain a matrix of $64$-dimensional column vectors.
+We assume that the channel is symmetric (e.g., time-division duplex), and that the transmitter obtains noiseless feedback about the estimated channel.
+The adaptive transmitter beamforming block uses the first four columns of $\mathbf{V}$ from the singular value decomposition of $\mathbf{H}_\mathrm{est}$ as beamforming weights.
+The data symbols are observed at the receiver as $\mathbf{Y}_d = \mathbf{H} \mathbf{V}_\mathrm{est}$ and are succeeded by linear MMSE detection to yield the equalized data symbols:

-The above is followed by reshaping to a vector of symbols, soft de-mapping, and LDPC decoding, to obtain the estimated bit stream $\mathbf{b}_\mathrm{est}$.
-This is repeated for two million codewords, each with a different CDL-D channel realization from a randomly generated test set, while using models trained on CDL-C channels, matching the setting of Figure~\ref{fig:cdl_c_results}(d).
+The above is followed by entry-wise soft de-mapping, reshaping to a soft codeword, and LDPC decoding, to obtain the decoded bit stream $\mathbf{b}_\mathrm{est}$.
+This is repeated for two million codewords, each using a different CDL-D channel realization from a randomly generated test set, while using models trained on the CDL-C distribution for channel estimation, matching the setting of Figure~\ref{fig:cdl_c_results}(d).
+Figure~\ref{fig:e2e_results} plots the performance results for four methods, as well as communication using ideally known channels, measured in terms of the energy per bit to noise ratio ($E_b/N_0$) of the corresponding channel estimation SNR.
+We omit WGAN, ML and EM-GM-AMP from this investigation due to their estimation error floor, which cannot support packet communication at the considered coding rate.
+We also omit the approximate MMSE due to its large computation complexity, and instead use ideal channel knowledge as an upper performance bound.